LucasErrNotFound/filch/README.md

 # Filch
-This tool is designed to caputer and record mouse movement and x11 clipboard content.
+This tool is designed to capture and record mouse movement and x11 clipboard content.
 This tool is only for theoretical purposes only.

 Note: This only works on Linux x11